MirzaAdeebulla/MyProjects/README.md

 # MyProjects
-Please have a look for a POC on Superstore dataset by showing its sales and profits it made w.r.t multiple fields.
+Please have a look for a POC:
+1. Superstore dataset by showing its sales and profits it made w.r.t multiple fields using Power BI.
+2. Covid Dashboard for number of infected cases w.r.t region and their forecast for future infected cases using Tableau.